Asian stocks follow Wall Street rally despite mixed signals on regional economies - ExBulletin

 Asian stocks follow Wall Street rally despite mixed signals on regional economies

-Elevance Health helped lead the market after climbing 5.8% The insurance provider reported higher spring earnings and revenue than analysts had expected, while raising its full-year earnings forecast.
+Elevance Health helped lead the market after climbing 4.4%.
+The insurance provider announced higher earnings and revenue for the spring than analysts had expected and raised its profit forecast for the full year.

-Equities were also largely boosted by the easing of pressure from the bond market.
-Yields there were flat or falling after a report showed British inflation cooled by more than expected.
-It fell to 7.9% in June, a 15-month low.
+US Bancorp rose 6.5% after reporting weaker-than-expected profit but slightly higher revenue.
+It also said its deposits were up 3.2% from the start of this year.
+M&T Bank gained 2.5% after reporting higher-than-expected profit and higher deposits.
+Investment bank Goldman Sachs gained 1% after it fell short of earnings expectations for the last quarter but beat revenue forecasts.

-The UK data follows encouraging US reports that raised hopes that inflation is moderating enough to convince the Federal Reserve to halt its interest rate hikes soon.
+The pressure caused by high interest rates led to the failure of several American banks.
+Other small and medium banks are under intense investor scrutiny.
+Recent data reports have raised hopes that inflation is moderating enough to convince the Federal Reserve to halt rate hikes soon.
 This could help the economy avoid a long-predicted recession.

-US Bancorp rose 5.7% after reporting weaker-than-expected profit but slightly higher revenue.
-It also said its deposits were up 3.2% year-to-date.
-M&T Bank gained 1.8% after reporting higher-than-expected profit and higher deposits.
-Investment bank Goldman Sachs gained 1.3% after it fell short of earnings expectations for the last quarter but beat revenue forecasts.

-One of Wall Street’s biggest gainers was Carvana, which jumped 29.5%.
-The used car dealer has agreed with its lenders to reduce its debt by more than $1.2 billion.
+One of Wall Street’s biggest gainers was Carvana, which climbed 40.2%.
+The used-car dealership has agreed with its creditors to reduce its debt by more than $1.2 billion.
 It also reported a lighter net loss for the latest quarter than analysts expected.

-The earnings season is gathering pace in its second week and expectations are generally low.
-Analysts predict a third straight quarter of earnings per share declines for S&P 500 companies, but the low mark also makes it easier for companies to beat their expectations.
+Earnings reporting season picks up speed in its second week.
+Analysts forecast a third consecutive quarter of weaker earnings per share for S&P 500 companies, but this low bar makes it easier for companies to beat their expectations.

-Trucking company JB Hunt Transport Services reported lower earnings per share in the latest quarter, worse than analysts had expected.
-But its action nevertheless rose 2.6%.
-Analysts pointed to the company highlighting some encouraging trends, with a possible return to growth appearing closer on the horizon.

-On the losing side of Wall Street was Omnicom Group.
-The marketing and communications company fell 11.7% after investors focused on its lower analyst expectations for spring revenue growth.
+In the commodities market, wheat prices jumped after Russia launched drone and missile attacks on critical port infrastructure in Ukraine, destroying 60,000 tonnes of grain.
+The price of soft red winter wheat, marketed in Chicago and used for cookies and specialty products, rose 8.5%.

+The attacks occur a few days later Russia has withdrawn from the Black Sea Grain Initiativewhich allowed Ukrainian exports to reach many countries threatened by hunger.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.